Make Yourself at Home

 I bind unto myself today (St. Patrick's Breastplate)

 Angel voices, ever singing (Angel Voices)

 Eternal Father, strong to save (Melita)

-Courage, brother do not stumble (YD y Glyn)
+Courage, brother do not stumble (Yn y Glyn)

 Thou, whose almighty word (Moscow)

 A series featuring song, music, and comedy and the best from the world of entertainment.

 A programme recorded in the U.S.A.